jzweifel/pr-status-giphy-action/README.md

-# Pull Request Status Giphy Action
+# Pull Request Status Giphy Action Fork - Image URL Update for GitHub

 A GitHub Action that displays a random thumbs up or thumbs down gif from Giphy when all checks on a Pull Request complete.